jnozzi/cocoadev.com/markdown/NSString.md

 ----

 There is a function in Foundation called _NSMakeFSRefFromString.
-I haven't used it myself -- yet -- but I'm guessing it takes one parameter, an General/NSString*, which is a pathname, and returns an General/FSRef.
+I haven't used it myself -- yet -- but I'm guessing it takes one parameter, an NSString*, which is a pathname, and returns an FSRef.

 I think this is the only easy way to do this conversion, though I know of a CFURL function which goes the other way.

-Correction: there is an     General/FSPathMakeRef function.
+Correction: there is an     FSPathMakeRef function.

 ----
-Does the General/NSString returned by @"" need to be released, or is it autoreleased?
+Does the NSString returned by @"" need to be released, or is it autoreleased?

-Neither. @""-strings are of class General/NSConstantString, and thus act like atoms in lisp; they hang around.
+Neither. @""-strings are of class NSConstantString, and thus act like atoms in lisp; they hang around.
 That is, if you use @"cow" in two separate places in your code, they will be referencing the very same object.

 I don't think -release or -autorelease does anything to either of them.

 Over-releasing one might be bad.
 You should essentially treat constant strings as if they were autoreleased objects, and balance retains/releases appropriately.

 Storage-wise, I think it makes sense to think of @"" literals the same way as "" literals: they are in memory the entirety of your program's lifespan.
 And that's the way it should be.
 If you "released" a string constant, the next time the code that uses that literal gets called, the object wouldn't be there anymore!
 You wouldn't "release" an integer constant, or a float constant, for example, if you had some function "int f(int x) { return x+1; }", it wouldn't make any sense to "free" the "1" part of the code!
 It's part of your program image!
 A string literal really isn't any different.
-Of course since General/NSString is an General/NSObject you can call retain on it, but I like to think of that as only making the API consistent with other General/NSStrings which may be allocated dynamically.
+Of course since NSString is an NSObject you can call retain on it, but I like to think of that as only making the API consistent with other NSStrings which may be allocated dynamically.

 ----

-**- dataUsingEncoding:allowLossyConversion:** only includes the BOM in General/NSUnicodeStringEncoding, not NSUTF8StringEncoding.
+**- dataUsingEncoding:allowLossyConversion:** only includes the BOM in NSUnicodeStringEncoding, not NSUTF8StringEncoding.

 * huh?
-And shouldn't this go in General/CharacterEncoding's, perhaps?*
+And shouldn't this go in CharacterEncoding's, perhaps?*

 I will clarify.
 Unicode has a character called the byte order mark, or BOM.
 This character appears at the start of the text.
 It serves two purposes: it signifies that the following is Unicode of one sort or another, and it signals endian-ness.

-The description of **- dataUsingEncoding:allowLossyConversion:** says that General/NSString adds the BOM when creating data from a Unicode encoding.
+The description of **- dataUsingEncoding:allowLossyConversion:** says that NSString adds the BOM when creating data from a Unicode encoding.
 But the term "Unicode encoding" does not apparently mean UTF-8.
-I was just noting that. -- General/DustinVoss
+I was just noting that. -- DustinVoss

 "The BOM is completely optional for UTF-8 - endianness has no meaning with UTF-8 since it's basically a stream of single bytes."

 **Yes, it's optional, but it can be important to know if it will be there.
 As Dustin said, the BOM also serves to flag text as UTF-8.
 Without the flag, you have to know that information externally.**

 I'd like to advise you to this document: http://www.ifi.unizh.ch/mml/mduerst/papers/PDF/IUC11-UTF-8.pdf and in there to the topic "Heuristic Identification" Where it says that you can detect utf-8 heuristically with *very* high accuracy of about 0.000081 for a string being wrongly detected as unicode if it is 15 (!) characters long.
 (And of course the accuracy increases for longer strings).
-So the BOM indeed should not be there, as it defeats quite a few uses of textfiles that could greatly benefit from utf-8 (think shell-scripts), etc. -- General/MartinHaecker
+So the BOM indeed should not be there, as it defeats quite a few uses of textfiles that could greatly benefit from utf-8 (think shell-scripts), etc. -- MartinHaecker

 ----
 Is there a way to avoid stringByAppendingString: ?